 Custom wood furniture or real wood furniture is it for you?
 I was speaking with a couple the other day about an accent table.
 They had been to several places, including searching the internet, to no avail.
-They felt custom was out of reach within their options.
+They felt custom furniture was out of reach within their options.
 Because of space size, color and style were important but the price was still a concern.
 With a few simple steps, we walked through the process of custom wood furniture and designed a piece that was over their budget, yet didn’t break the bank.
 When we first meet with a client, we like to know about the project, space, and yes, the budget.
 This way we can help clients achieve success in their custom wood furniture quest.

 Custom wood furniture